Safe country of origin

 Dutch Council for Refugees Visit Website

 An asylum request can be declared manifestly unfounded in case the asylum seeker is from a safe country of origin.[1]
-Applicants presumed to come from safe countries of origin are channelled under the Accelerated Procedure (“Track 2”) by the IND.
+Asylum requests from applicants presumed to come from safe countries of origin are handled in the Accelerated Procedure (“Track 2”) by the IND.

-The IND cannot maintain the presumption of safe country of origin if the asylum seeker demonstrates that his or her country of origin cannot be regarded as a safe country for them.
+The IND cannot maintain the presumption of safe country of origin if the asylum seeker demonstrates that their country of origin cannot be regarded as a safe country for them.
 In that case, the IND has to assess whether the asylum seeker is eligible for international protection.[2]

-Should it become clear, during the Track 2 procedure, that the asylum seeker might have a well-founded fear for persecution (for example because of their sexual orientation), more thorough assessment by the IND is required.
+Should it become clear during the Track 2 procedure that the asylum seeker might have a well-founded fear for persecution in their country of origin (for example because of their sexual orientation), more thorough assessment by the IND is required.
 As a result, the asylum request is further assessed in Track 4.
-Switching from Track 2 to Track 4 may also occur when for example there is ample medical evidence, which demonstrates that the asylum seeker is vulnerable and needs special procedural guarantees.
+Switching from Track 2 to Track 4 may also occur when there is medical evidence, demonstrating that the asylum seeker is vulnerable and in need of special procedural guarantees.

 List of safe countries of origin

-As of 1 January 2023, the following countries have been designated safe countries of origin:[10]
+As of 1 January 2024, the following countries have been designated as safe countries of origin:[9]

 • EU Member States